Execution Engine

 Warmup Period

 Indicators require a minimum number of candles to compute (the lookback period).
-For example, ema(close, 21) requires at least 21 candles of history before it can produce a value.
+For example, ema(close, 21) requires at least 21 candles of history before its value is meaningful — before that, it is still converging (or, for window-based indicators like rsi and atr, undefined).

 Beyond performance metrics, the engine tracks two diagnostic datasets that are critical for strategy quality analysis: